-Stability of nonlinear Vlasov-Poisson equilibria through spectral deformation and Fourier-Hermite expansion Evangelos Siminos, Didier Bénisti, and Laurent Gremillet CEA, DAM, DIF, F-91297 Arpajon, France (Dated: March 7, 2011) We study the stability of spatially periodic, nonlinear Vlasov-Poisson equilibria as an eigenproblem in a Fourier-Hermite basis (in the space and velocity variables, respectively) of finite dimension, N. When the advection term in Vlasov equation is dominant, the convergence with N of the eigenvalues is rather slow, limiting the applicability of the method.
-We use the method of spectral deformation introduced in [J. D. Crawford and P. D. Hislop, Ann.
-Phys.
-189, 265 (1989)] to selectively damp the continuum of neutral modes associated with the advection term, thus accelerating convergence.
-We validate and benchmark the performance of our method by reproducing the kinetic dispersion relation results for linear (spatially homogeneous) equilibria.
-Finally, we study the stability of a periodic Bernstein-Greene-Kruskal mode with multiple phase space vortices, compare our results with numerical simulations of the Vlasov-Poisson system and show that the initial unstable equilibrium may evolve to different asymptotic states depending on the way it was perturbed.
-PACS numbers: 52.25.Dg, 52.35.Fp, 52.35.Sb I. INTRODUCTION The stability of stationary nonlinear electrostatic waves, the so-called Bernstein-Greene-Kruskal (BGK) modes introduced in Ref.
-[1], is a very old and basic problem that is still of interest [2-4].
+The stability of stationary nonlinear electrostatic waves, the so-called Bernstein-Greene-Kruskal (BGK) modes introduced in Ref.
+[1], is a very old and basic problem that is still of interest [2-5].
 It appears, moreover, to be closely related to the saturation of stimulated Raman scattering (SRS), an issue that motivated the present work.
-Indeed, for physical conditions typical of those met in inertial confinement fusion, the electron plasma wave (EPW) that grows unstable due to SRS sees its amplitude change over space and time scales much larger than the Debye length and the plasma period, respectively [5].
+Indeed, for physical conditions typical of those met in inertial confinement fusion, the electron plasma wave (EPW) that grows unstable due to SRS sees its amplitude change over space and time scales much larger than the Debye length and the plasma period, respectively [6].
 In a sense, this EPW is therefore close to a BGK mode.
-Moreover, recent one-dimensional (1-D) Vlasov simulations of SRS [6] indicate that Raman reflectivity stopped increasing monotonically with time due to the growth of sidebands, resulting from a purely electrostatic instability similar to that introduced in Ref.
-[7].
-More recently, the so-called vortex fusion instability [8, 9], which we will further detail in this paper, was invoked in Ref.
-[10] to explain why Raman reflectivity stopped growing monotonically.
+Moreover, recent one-dimensional (1D) Vlasov simulations of SRS [7] indicate that Raman reflectivity stopped increasing monotonically with time due to the growth of sidebands, resulting from a purely electrostatic instability similar to that introduced in Ref.
+[8].
+More recently, the so-called "vortex fusion instability" [9,10], which we will further detail in this paper, was invoked in Ref.
+[11] to explain why Raman reflectivity stopped growing monotonically.

 In this paper, we strictly restrict to BGK equilibria, and describe a systematic and very efficient method to address their stability properties.
-Compared to a purely numerical approach consisting in integrating the Vlasov-Poisson system, our method not only very precisely predicts the growth rate of the instability but also the functional form of the few fastest growing modes.
-This allows one to illuminate the physics behind the instability, to discern different pathways for subsequent evolution depending on the mode triggered and to devise viable control strategies [11].
-Although many approaches [2, 9, 12-14] have been developed to study the stability of nonlinear electrostatic waves, to the best of our knowledge none has provided such a precise description of the unstable modes by using a very general formalism and with very moderate computational cost.
+Compared to a purely numerical approach consisting of integrating the Vlasov-Poisson system, our method not only very precisely predicts the growth rate of the instability but also the functional form of the few fastest growing modes.
+This allows one to illuminate the physics behind the instability, to discern different pathways for subsequent evolution depending on the mode triggered and to devise viable control strategies [12].
+Although many approaches [2,10,13-15] have been developed to study the stability of nonlinear electrostatic waves, to the best of our knowledge none has provided such a precise description of the unstable modes by using a very general formalism and with very moderate computational cost.